masternx7/masternx7/README.md

 Thank you for visiting my profile.

-*Last updated: 04/10/2025 — All projects involve slicing HTML, CSS, and TailwindCSS code by me.*
+*Last updated: 24/10/2025 — I personally handled the development of the front-end code and structural layout for all projects.*